Categories

 Set in the breathtaking Scandinavian-inspired surroundings of PAUS, this one-day retreat blends movement, warmth, and deep relaxation, offering you the perfect escape into nature.
 PAUS spans 24 acres of rolling countryside, including 13 acres of wild meadows—the perfect setting to slow down, breathe deeply, and embrace the beauty of nature.

 The morning starts off with a teas/coffees before moving to a feel-good yoga flow (not too fast, not too slow).
-Next up, you’ll indulge in a delicious 3-course lunch (meat/vegan/vegetarian options available) at the cozy Hilltop Bistro, where you can take in the stunning countryside views.
+Next up, you’ll indulge in a delicious lunch (meat/vegan/vegetarian options available) at the cozy Hilltop Bistro, where you can take in the stunning countryside views.

 In the afternoon, you’ll get back to nature with a barefoot sensory meadow walk and enjoy some relaxation time in the Hilltop bathing facilities.
 Head over to the open air, wood-fired red cedar hot tubs, barrel sauna and cold tubs (if you are brave enough) for the ultimate healing experience.